Caixabank Logo

 Valencia, Spain

-CaixaBank is one of the largest Spanish banks with an office in Barcelona.
+CaixaBank is one of the largest Spanish banks, and it has an office in Barcelona.
 The history of the institution is not very long.
-Still, the policy aimed at meeting people has contributed to the rapid growth in the popularity of banking services.
+Nevertheless, a policy aimed at meeting people has contributed to the rapid growth in the popularity of banking services.

 Meaning and History

-CaixaBank was established in 2011 following the Pension Bank of Barcelona Caja de Ahorros y Pensiones de Barcelona (La Caixa).
-For representative and institutional purposes, the name CaixaBank was chosen, which was launched on July 1.
-The bankers called their mission to contribute to the inhabitants of Catalonia’s financial well-being, the development of the region, and the progress of the whole society.
-The core values are quality, trust, and social commitment.
+CaixaBank was founded in 2011 based on the Pension Bank of Barcelona Caja de Ahorros y Pensiones de Barcelona (La Caixa).
+The name CaixaBank was chosen for representative and institutional purposes and was launched on July 1st.
+The bankers declared their mission to contribute to the financial well-being of Catalonia residents, the region’s development, and the progress of society as a whole.
+The main values are quality, trust, and social responsibility.

-For 2020, assets amount to more than 500 billion euros; a mobile bank has been created that works through the ImaginBank application.
-The bank has more than 6 thousand branches, 9.5 thousand ATMs, 32 thousand employees, and the number of clients is approaching 15 million.
+By 2020, the bank’s assets exceeded 500 billion euros; a mobile bank operating through the ImaginBank app was created.
+The bank has more than 6 thousand branches, 9.5 thousand ATMs, 32 thousand employees, and the number of customers is approaching 15 million.

-During the existence of the institution, the logo has changed several times.
-The previous history of the bank called La Caixa until the 70s of the last century did not have a specific logo; it used a name and a seal with the word “Caixa.”
+Over the existence of the institution, the logo has changed several times.
+In the previous history of the bank under the name La Caixa until the 70s of the last century, it did not have a specific logo; the name and seal with the word “Caixa” were used.

-In 1979, the board of La Caixa decided to create a full-fledged logo, for which they attracted the design agency Landor & Associates, and they – the famous Catalan artist Joan Miró, who at that time lived in the Bolear Islands.
+In 1979, the board of La Caixa decided to create a full-fledged logo, for which they engaged the design agency Landor & Associates and, with them, the famous Catalan artist Joan Miró, who was living in the Balearic Islands at the time.

-It was proposed to make an eight-pointed star to avoid religious and political innuendo, and the color scheme should include red and yellow colors, symbolizing the flags of Spain and the Bolear Islands.
+It was proposed to make an eight-pointed star to avoid religious and political connotations, and the color palette was to include red and yellow, symbolizing the flags of Spain and the Balearic Islands.

-Miro experimented for a long time and in 1980 proposed his version, choosing a five-pointed star after all, but giving it a living image of a starfish.
-He made a tapestry logo, which the bank owners liked so much that it was immediately hung on the wall in the head office, and all business cards were immediately reprinted with the addition of the emblem.
+Miró experimented for a long time and, in 1980, presented his version, choosing a five-pointed star but giving it the lively image of a sea star.
+He made a tapestry logo, which the bank owners liked so much that they immediately hung it on the wall in the main office, and all business cards were immediately reprinted with the addition of the emblem.

-The logo’s basis is a deep orange rectangle symbolizing the Catalan lands, which have this color.
-On the left is a bright blue star in a thin white frame; next to it, there are two circles-bubbles.
-The CaixaBank name is in black letters with a white edging; a stripe underlines it throughout, which symbolizes stability and reliability.
+The logo’s basis is a saturated orange rectangle, symbolizing the Catalan lands, which have this color.
+On the left is a bright blue star in a thin white frame, and next to it are two circle bubbles.
+The name CaixaBank is written in black letters with a white outline; a stripe emphasizing its entire perimeter symbolizes stability and reliability.

-In 2018, another version of the emblem was created, which is used on employee badges and mobile applications.
+In 2018, another emblem version was created and used on employee badges and mobile applications.

-It is an almost white (with a slight bluish tint) rectangle.
-The star with circles is located at the top, a thin black stripe underlines them, and below it is the name of the CaixaBank, for applications – the inscription looks like this: “la Caixa.”
+It represents an almost white (with a slight bluish tint) rectangle.
+The star with circles is located at the top, a thin black stripe emphasizes them, and below is the name CaixaBank; for applications, the inscription looks like this: “la Caixa”.

 What is Caixabank?

-Caixabank is one of the largest banking holdings in Spain.
+CaixaBank is one of the largest banking holdings in Spain.
 It was formed in 2011 as a result of the reorganization of Criteria CaixaCorp and provides a wide range of financial services, including insurance, lending, and investment products.
-Its clientele includes large corporations, mid-sized businesses, small enterprises, and individuals.
-The bank is known for its innovative solutions that enhance the quality of service.
+Its clients are large corporations, medium-sized businesses, small enterprises, and private individuals.
+The bank is known for its innovative solutions that improve service quality.

 1904 -1954